gammapy/gammapy/docs/maps/regionmap.rst

 ===========
 A `~RegionNDMap` owns a `~RegionGeom` instance as well as a data array containing the values associated to that region in the sky along the non-spatial axis, which is usually an energy axis.
-It can be thought of as a `Map` but with a single spatial bin that can have an arbitrary shape, together with any non-spatial axis.
-It is to a `~RegionGeom` what a `~Map` is to a `~Geom`, it contains the data that is distributed in the structure defined by the `~RegionGeom` axes.
+The spatial dimensions of a `~RegionNDMap` are reduced to a single spatial bin with an arbitrary shape, and any extra dimensions are described by an arbitrary number of non-spatial axes.
+It is to a `~RegionGeom` what a `~Map` is to a `~Geom`: it contains the data which is distributed in the structure defined by the `~RegionGeom` axes.

 Creating a RegionNDMap
 ----------------------